RyleighAMoore/AdaptiveDTQ/README.txt

     pyopoly1/QuadratureRules.py - Contains the Leja quadrature rules

-    QuadraticFit.py - Contains the code for the Quadratic fit method.
+    QuadraticFit.py - Contains the code for the Quadratic fit method to divide out gaussian from integrand.

+    pyopoly1/LejaPoints.py - Methods to generate Leja Points.
+Uses code in pyopoly1/LejaUtilities.py

+WARNING:
+The files for the 1D method are mixed into this code as well.
+I should move them at some point to be separate.
+For example, setupMethods.py and QuadRules.py are for the 1D method.